sparra/docker-pyinstaller/README.md

 ##### How do I generate a .spec file?

-`docker run -v "$(pwd):/src/" batonogov/pyinstaller-linux "pyinstaller your-script.py"`
+`docker run -v "$(pwd):/src/" batonogov/pyinstaller-linux "pyinstaller --onefile your-script.py"`

 will generate a `spec` file for `your-script.py` in your current working directory.
 See the PyInstaller docs for more information.